 My beginning students use the Suzuki Violin Method books and later transition to a series of Ă©tude books and repertoire selected depending on the student's level.
 I teach beginning students a modified version of the Suzuki method but incorporate note-reading and theory skills from the very beginning.
 I focus on a relaxed and natural hold of the violin and bow to avoid tension and technical problems that can lead to injury.
 Students who learn to hold their instruments correctly progress more quickly and are better able to express themselves artistically.
 I work with my students on development of their aural skills, concentrating on pitch accuracy and a sensitive ear.
 I accept violin students ages three and older pending an evaluation by myself and the student's parent of the student's maturity.

-Music Performance, Music Theory, Opera Voice, Singing
+Guitar, Music Performance, Music Recording, Music Theory, Percussion, Songwriting

 *** Lesson Details ***